 - Shut off the water supply – remember to shut if off BEFORE the system!

 - You may be asked to empty your hot water heater.
-Follow the instructions – if you are supposed to drain your hot water heater, this step may come later, depending on your system.
+Follow the instructions – if you are supposed to drain your hot water heater, this step may come later, depending on the model you purchased.

 - It’s always a good idea to have a bucket ready under each filter to catch any excess water.

-- Follow your system instructions for pressure release.
+- Follow the instructions for pressure release.
 Some will say to leave a tap open.
 Read the instructions before removing any filters.

 - Remove filters according to the manufacturer’s guidelines.
 You are likely to have a wrench for this purpose that would have come with your unit.